 The Boston West Wash Laundry Building at 2414 Lake Street was built around 1913.
 Today it is home to Big Mama’s Sandwich Shop owned by Patricia “Big Mama” Barron.
 The longest businesses to stay in the building included Boston West Wash Laundry and the Metz Mansion Cigar Shop.
 The A&A Music Shop, owned by Paul B. Allan, was there from the 1950s through the 1960s, until they moved to 2508 North 24th Street.
 In the late 1960s and early 1970s, Muhammad’s Mosque was located there, and then the Family Housing Advisory Services, which became Comprehensive Housing Counseling Agency.
 Big Mama’s moved in almost a decade ago, and as of fall 2016, is moving out soon.

 The Elks Club in the Columbia Hall at 2420 Lake Street was built in 1919.
 Opened as a social hall for North Omaha’s African American community.
 It hosted political rallies and was home to the Omaha Colored Commercial Club, which served an as employment bureau that helped hundreds of African American workers get jobs in their new city.
 The Iroquois Lodge 92 of the black Elks started meeting there in 1929.
-They’d been meeting in North Omaha since 1905, and by 1939 they were helping lead the national organization by hosting a major conference.
-In 1964, Malcolm X spoke at the Elks Hall, with the Omaha World-Herald reporting that he demonstrated “considerable tolerance toward other Negro rights groups.”
 Today, the Elks Hall continues to host rallies, dances, fundraising meals, and other events.
-Throughout the years, the Elks have been standard bearers in local parades, too, with a marching band, color guard and drum corps active in throughout the decades.
+Learn more in my article “A History of the Elks Club and Iroquois Lodge 92” here »

 26th and Lake Garage